SoftwareAG/c8y-docs/content/reference/inventory-bundle/managed-object.md

 **Request body:** ManagedObject

-**Response body:** ManagedObjectÊ(when the accept header is not provided, an empty response body is returned)
+**Response body:** ManagedObjectï¿½(when the accept header is not provided, an empty response body is returned)

 **Required role:** ROLE\_INVENTORY\_ADMIN or owner